What's left to count in the House? Can Democrats hold the majority?

 Sarah Chamberlain, president of the Republican Main Street Partnership group which works with more moderate House Republicans, said she's confident Republican Valadao and Calvert will hold their seats.

-In the 11 remaining races designated as "battlegrounds" by CBS News, which include four races in California, Republicans are leading in seven of them.
-They also lead in one other tight race: Colorado's 3rd District, where GOP Rep. Lauren Boebert is in the lead by around 1,100 votes.
+Republicans also lead in one other tight race: Colorado's 3rd District, where GOP Rep. Lauren Boebert is in the lead by around 1,100 votes with 99 percent of results in.

-Democratic incumbents are in the lead in three Nevada seats and in Maine's 2nd District and Alaska's At-Large District, two seats with ranked choice voting.
+Democratic incumbents were projected to win three Nevada seats.
+Maine's 2nd District and Alaska's At-Large District, two seats with ranked choice voting, were leaning Democrat.

 "From the math that we've done — I think it's a foregone conclusion [that Republicans take the House]," said Chamberlain.
 "But it's gonna be very close.
 It's gonna be just a couple of seats.
 And it shouldn't be I mean, this should have been a landslide, frankly."